 Every time you read an article about the FreedomBox it mentions that the hardware is very cheap and will become even cheaper in the future.
 This emphasis on cheap hardware worries me.
 After all, the FreedomBox is a server that must run reliably 24/7 for years.
-Cheap and server are incompatible.
-If you ask the box builders to build something that is cheap you get what you ask for, but you won’t get a server.
+Cheap and server are not always compatible.
+If you ask the box builders to build something that is cheap you get what you ask for, but you probably won't get a server.

 The FreedomBox is a server and should have quality requirements for its hardware.
 A good (first) requirement would be a warranty period of one year for a device that operates 24/7.
 Devices that have a shorter warranty period should be removed from the targeted hardware list.